HumayunK01/CodeRedProject/WIKI.md

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ### Medical Disclaimer
-⚠️ **Important**: BioSentinel is designed as a decision support tool and is **NOT a substitute for professional medical diagnosis**.
+⚠️ **Important**: OutbreakLens is designed as a decision support tool and is **NOT a substitute for professional medical diagnosis**.
 All results should be interpreted by qualified healthcare providers.
 Always consult with medical professionals for diagnosis, treatment plans, and medical decisions.

 ---

-**Built with ❤️ by the BioSentinel Team**
+**Built with ❤️ by the OutbreakLens Team**

 *Transforming healthcare through AI-driven diagnostics and epidemiological intelligence*

 ---

 > *"In the fight against malaria, every second counts.
-BioSentinel provides the intelligence needed for rapid, accurate responses."*
+OutbreakLens provides the intelligence needed for rapid, accurate responses."*